 and operates similar to the Section 8 Housing Choice Voucher Program.

-o Supportive Services - services including, but are not limited to, health, mental health assessments, permanent housing placement, drug and alcohol abuse treatment and counseling, day care, transportation assistance, employment assistance, personal assistance, nutritional services, intensive care when required, and assistance in gaining access to local, State, and Federal government benefits and services, except that health services may only be provided to individuals with acquired immunodeficiency syndrome or related diseases and not to family members of these individuals.
+Supportive Services - services including, but are not limited to, health, mental health assessments, permanent housing placement, drug and alcohol abuse treatment and counseling, day care, transportation assistance, employment assistance, personal assistance, nutritional services, intensive care when required, and assistance in gaining access to local, State, and Federal government benefits and services, except that health services may only be provided to individuals with acquired immunodeficiency syndrome or related diseases and not to family members of these individuals.
 Permanent Housing Placement assistance is also covered under Supportive Services.
 Funds may also be used for education, infection control, PPE supplies and other services in order to prevent, prepare for and respond to the coronavirus (COVID-19).
 All funds will be awarded to Sponsors selected for funding through an RFA to be issued in 2022.
 Proposals will be evaluated by a Review Committee comprised of MDHA staff, representatives of programs that serve persons living with HIV/AIDS, or individuals that are knowledgeable about various aspects of housing services in accordance with the evaluation criteria contained in the RFA and ranked from highest to lowest.
 Funding will be awarded for projects according to their overall rank until funding is exhausted.

-25 Project Name ESG Programs and Services

-Target Area Countywide

-Goals Supported Support for Homeless Persons & Persons with HIV/AIDS

-Needs Addressed Assist Homeless Persons & Persons with HIV/AIDS

-Funding ESG: \$453,167.00

-Description Activities to support hom Activities to support homeless persons - rapid re-housing

-and homeless prevention assistance, shelter

-/essential services, and outreach; program administration housing: 325 persons

-housing: 325 persons

-housing: 325 persons

--Rapid Re-housing: 325 persons

--Homeless Prevention: 75 persons

-perations/Essential Services: 2,000

-100 persons

-е

-noo for Administration - retained by MDHA for management, oversight, and coordination of grams of for HMIS - retained by MDHA for costs ed with providing technical assistance and data review, input, and quality control for ESG ients 6.00 for the following eligible activities: d Re-housing Assistance - includes, but is not d to, utilities, rental application fees, security sits, etc. and other eligible activities as ed in the ESG regulations at 24 CFR, .104; §576.105 (Housing relocation and lization services) and §576.106 (Short term medium-term rental assistance) eless Prevention includes, but is not limited to, I assistance (such as arrears) and housing ation and stabilization services, etc., and eligible activities as defined in the ESG ation at 24CFR, §576.103 er Operations - include, but are not limited to, tenance, rent, repair, etc., and other eligible ties as defined in ESG regulations at 24 CFR .102(3) ntial Services - include, but are not limited as management, childcare, education ces, etc., and other eligible activities as ed in ESG regulations at 24 CFR, §576.102(1) et Outreach - includes, but is not limited to, ost of engagement, case management,
+25 Project Name ESG Programs and Services Target Area Countywide Goals Supported Support for Homeless Persons & Persons with HIV/AIDS Needs Addressed Assist Homeless Persons & Persons with HIV/AIDS Funding ESG: \$455,738.00 Description Activities to support homeless persons - rapid re-housing and homeless prevention assistance, shelter operations/essential services, and outreach; program and HMIS administration Target Date 5/31/2024 Estimate the number -Rapid Re-housing: 325 persons and type of families -Homeless Prevention: 75 persons that will benefit from -Shelter Operations/Essential Services: 2,000 the proposed -Outreach: 100 persons activities o an estate process Location Countywide Description · Planned Activities \$34,180.00 for Administration - retained by MDHA for general management, oversight, and coordination of ESG programs \$5,000.00 for HMIS - retained by MDHA for costs associated with providing technical assistance and training, data review, input, and quality control for ESG subrecipients \$416,558.00 for the following eligible activities: other eligible activities as defined in the ESG regulation at 24CFR, §576.103 • Shelter Operations - include, but are not limited to, maintenance, rent, repair, etc., and other eligible activities as defined in ESG regulations at 24 CFR §576.102(3) • Essential Services - include, but are not limited services, etc., and other eligible activities as defined in ESG regulations at 24 CFR, §576.102(1)